Meet our 2023-24 Club President: Jenny Baker

 Our Meetings

 We are currently meeting in Hybrid mode.
 Our meetings are held at Winchester Country Club on Thursdays.
 Doors open at Noon, and the program runs from 12:00 – 1:00 p.m.
 If you choose to view our meetings remotely, there is also a Zoom option.
-Please contact us for that link.
+The link for Zoom can be found on the Home Page.

 Who we are